MicroGridsPy/MicroGridsPy/docs/methodology/battery.md

 convex-loss formulation** where AC-side efficiency varies with power.
-In the **typical-year** formulation the battery is a single block operated cyclically over a representative year; in the **multi-year** formulation, storage investment is **cohort-based**, enabling cohort availability, inter-year state propagation, and degradation.
+In the **typical-year** formulation the battery is a single block operated cyclically over a representative year; in the **multi-year** formulation, storage investment is **cohort-based**, enabling cohort availability and inter-year state propagation. **Semi-empirical degradation** is available in both (as a throughput wear cost in the typical-year model and as a capacity-fade state in the multi-year model — see [Battery degradation](#battery-degradation)).
 At hourly resolution
 $\Delta t = 1\,\text{h}$, so power (kW) and one-hour energy transfers (kWh) are interchangeable in the storage balance.